powellquiring/powellquiring.github.io/_posts/2015-02-27-github-pages-development.md

 The jekyll server listens to the file system changes (.i.e your edits) and regenerates the _site the instant you write the file from the editor.
 Edit and browse.

+To learn how to [create a docker image](/2015/03/02/create-a-docker-image/)